Welcome to The Metro Writing Studio

 • What other types of services does the Studio provide?

 Throughout the semester, we offer workshops on various writing-related topics such as how to recognize and avoid plagiarism and how to use MLA and APA citation formats.
-International students can practice their speaking skills six times a semester at our English conversation workshops.
+International students can practice speaking skills six times a semester at our English conversation workshops.

 One of the top academic priorities of the Metropolitan Campus of Fairleigh Dickinson University is to graduate students who are competent and confident writers.
 To advance this goal, the Campus Writing Initiative, an innovative, comprehensive, campus-wide commitment to student writing, was adopted.
 The Metro Writing Studio supports the Campus Writing Initiative and reinforces the philosophy of the Writing Program.